craftcms/europa-museum/README.md

 http://localhost:8000
 ```

-The Vite dev server for Hot Module Replacement (HMR) serving of static resources runs off of `http://localhost:3000`
+The webpack 5 dev server for Hot Module Replacement (HMR) serving of static resources runs off of `http://localhost:8080`

-🎉 You're now up and running Nginx, PHP, MySQL 8, Redis, Xdebug, & Vite without having to do any devops!
+🎉 You're now up and running Nginx, PHP, MySQL 8, Redis, Xdebug, & webpack 5 without having to do any devops!

 The first time you do `make dev` it will be slow, because it has to build all of the Docker images.